jlobatop/GA-CFD-MO/README.rst

 mesh-convergence
 -----------------

-In the process of do a mesh convergence, different mesh refinements were tried.
+In the process of doing a mesh convergence, different mesh refinements were tried.
 However, and given the lack of validation values, it was a little hard to perform mesh convergence, because as it can be seen in the third column of `cylinderMeshConv <https://github.com/jlobatop/GA-CFD-MO/blob/master/cylinder-mesh/mesh-convergence/cylinderMeshConv.png>`_, the most refined the case, the stronger the vortex (which is obviously related to the cell size).
 The different meshes are also stored in the `cases <https://github.com/jlobatop/GA-CFD-MO/tree/master/cylinder-mesh/mesh-convergence/cases>`_ folder, the extracted data after the simulation of the mesh is stored in the `data <https://github.com/jlobatop/GA-CFD-MO/tree/master/cylinder-mesh/mesh-convergence/data>`_ folder and it is analyzed with the notebook in the root of this folder.

 mesh-flowControl
 -----------------

-After mesh convergence, three meshes were created with different combinations of the location of the membrane, having a rear position (first column is a coarse mesh and the center column is a finer one) and a position right in the flow detachement point (third column) where membranes are usually located:
+After mesh convergence, three meshes were created with different combinations of the location of the membrane, having a rear position (first column is a coarse mesh and the center column is a finer one) and a position right in the flow detachment point (third column) where membranes are usually located:

 .. raw:: html